- Day 10 of 298

 The border crossing necessitates presenting our passports no less than four times.

-Firstly we have to prove who we are to the Mongolian authorities.
-Then we have to prove that we have the Mongolian departure stamp.
+Firstly we have to prove who we are to the Chinese authorities.
+Then we have to prove that we have the Chinese departure stamp.
 Then we have to prove who we are to the Russian authorities.
 And then we have to prove that we have the Russian arrival stamp.

 This is intermingled with a fair amount of waiting around, which doesn’t help my anxiety.